Dear Kannan,

 Introduction

-In view of complaints received from various employers regarding delay/ non-reimbursement of expenditure incurred by them for emergency treatment of their employees, ESIC Corporation has issued guidelines to all the concerned authorities vide letter dated 21 May 2010 covering terms, conditions and procedures to be followed for timely reimbursement of expenditure incurred by employer on treatment of its employees covered under ESIC Scheme for providing medical care in emergencies.
+In view of complaints received from various employers regarding delay/non-reimbursement of expenditure incurred by them for emergency treatment of their employees, ESIC Corporation has issued guidelines to all the concerned authorities via a letter dated 21 May 2010 covering terms, conditions, and procedures to be followed for the timely reimbursement of expenditure incurred by the employer on the treatment of its employees covered under ESIC Scheme for providing medical care in emergencies.

 Salient features of the guidelines